National Organ Donation and Transplant Toll Free Help Line

 #2:

-After explaining the corneal donation process, Mr. Arora also informed the family about the possibility of skin donation.
-However, they chose to proceed solely with the corneal donation.
+After providing a detailed explanation of the corneal donation process, Mr. Arora also sensitively introduced the option of skin donation.
+However, the family opted to proceed with only the corneal donation.

-At 65, Ms. Kalawati Sahu bestowed the priceless gift of sight upon two individuals through corneal donation.
+At 55 years of age, Mr. T. Suresh Kumar gave the priceless gift of sight to two individuals through corneal donation.

-MOHAN Foundation extends its heartfelt gratitude to the family of Ms. Kalawati Sahu for their selfless act of donation.
-We also deeply appreciate the efforts of the KGMU Eye Bank team for their swift and efficient coordination in making this donation possible.
+MOHAN Foundation extends its heartfelt gratitude to the family of Mr. Kumar for their noble and selfless decision to donate.
+We also acknowledge the swift and dedicated efforts of the L V Prasad Eye Bank team, whose timely coordination made this donation possible.

 #3: